Meraj-Sharif-Khan/salesrank/README.md

 # SalesRank.ai - A website Landing page Development Task by Softvence.

-## They provided Figma design and ask for below requirements
+## Softvence have provided Figma design and ask for below requirements

 1. Implement the website according to the provided Figma design.
 2. Follow best practices and clean architecture.